vietjtnguyen/py-discrete-probability/README.txt

 This module is not intended for any production and/or scientific use.
 It was developed for my own learning purposes thus serves a primarily education purpose.
-The demands of production of scientific use, such as good numerical conditioning and good verification and validation coverage are not guaranteed.
+The demands of production or scientific use, such as good numerical conditioning and good verification and validation coverage are not guaranteed.

 Examples